robert-mp/MyIssues/README.md

 # githib_mock

-On this project I create a kind of github mock using NodeJS and MongoDB My plan is to be update with RESTful API and microservices :D
+On this project I create a kind of github mock using NodeJS and MongoDB, I comunicate with the server with RESTful APIs using Express